godspeedsystems/gs_doc/docs/microservices/events.md

  /v1/loan-application/:lender_loan_application_id/kyc/ckyc/initiate.http.post: #Adding .http.post after
   #the endpoint exposes the endpoint as REST via the POST method (in this example)
   fn: com.biz.kyc.ckyc.ckyc_initiate #The event handler written in ckyc_initiate.yml, and
+  # kept in src/workflows/com/biz/kyc/ckyc folder (in this example)
+  on_validation_error: com.jfs.handle_validation_error # The validation error handler if event's json schema validation gets failed and
-  # kept in src/workflows/com/biz/kyc folder (in this example)
+  # kept in src/workflows/com/jfs/ folder (in this example)
   data: #Input data defined as per the OpenAPI spec
     schema:
       body: